Aaron-Bopp/TIM/40_Evergreens/Gen Z uses irony to navigate post internet communication.md

 aliases:
   - null
 tags: created/evergreen/2022/02/07, review, node/evergreen/claim
-sr-due: 2022-03-29
+sr-due: 2022-05-18
-sr-interval: 24
+sr-interval: 50
 sr-ease: 190
 ---

 #### [[Gen Z uses irony to navigate post internet communication]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 [[Gen Z]] has a knack for internet [[communication]] unlike any other generation.
 They easily slide in and out of [[irony]], latch onto and quickly let go of the current trends and inside jokes, and perceive subtlety with ease.
-However, this new dialect is one created and used primarily on the internet.
+However, this new dialect is one created and used primarily on the [[internet]].
 This shapes the way that it can be used.

 The internet gives access to more supporters and more detractors.
-This means that the average person experiences far more [[Scrutiny]] on the internet than off.
+This means that the average person experiences far more [[scrutiny]] on the internet than off.
 ^[This might be the link between the [[internet]], [[Increases in scrutiny lead to increases in anxiety]], and [[There has been a decrease in mental health not an increase in mental illness]]]
 [[video_Aesop didn't know about Meta-Irony]] discusses the more negative aspects of this, and how it has lead to a rise in a more ambiguous form of [[irony]], [[meta-irony]].